Sapium59/upstream/README.md

 ## Basic Git knowledge:
 * To change directory, type ``cd <path>``.
 Same as other terminals or bash shells.
 * To show verbose log of the corresponding remote repo `hello-world`., type ``git remote -v``.
-* For more grammar and usage, refer to https://docs.github.com/cn/get-started/using-git/about-git.
+* For more grammar and usage, refer to https://docs.github.com/cn/get-started/using-git/about-git, or https://training.github.com/downloads/zh_CN/github-git-cheat-sheet/.
 * Being **local** means on this machine.
+The `git init` operation works to create a local repo.
 Being **remote** means online on GitHub.
+It is updated only by `git push`.

 ## Environment
 **Local:** I have already created an empty directory called `repo` under local path `G:\\Git` for any further operation.
 Initial path is `G:/git/repo`.